google-deepmind/mujoco/doc/XMLreference.rst

    it is defined in the kinematic tree; its orientation cannot be changed in the actuator definition.
 :at:`user`: :at-val:`real(nuser_actuator), "0 ...
 0"`
    See :ref:`CUser`.
+:at:`actdim`: :at-val:`real, "-1"`
+   Dimension of the activation state.
+The default value of ``-1`` instructs the compiler to set the dimension according to the :at:`dyntype`.
+Values larger than ``1`` are only allowed for user-defined activation dynamics, as native types require dimensions of only 0 or 1.
+For activation dimensions bigger than 1, the *last element* is used to generate force.
 :at:`dyntype`: :at-val:`[none, integrator, filter, muscle, user], "none"` Activation dynamics type for the actuator.
 The available dynamics types were already described in the :ref:`Actuation model <geActuation>` section.
 Repeating that description in somewhat different notation (corresponding to the mjModel